Ousted Tennessee senator sentenced to probation for fraud

 Katrina Robinson had faced four to 10 months in prison under sentencing guidelines after she was found guilty in September of two counts of wire fraud in Memphis federal court.
 But U.S. District Judge Sheryl H. Lipman departed from the guidelines at sentencing, saying Robinson had already suffered greatly and the Memphis community would gain no benefit from prison time for the nursing school administrator, community leader and mother of two.

 Robinson, a Democrat, was elected to represent a Memphis district in the state Senate in 2018.
-But Robinson, who is Black, was removed from office by the Republican-led Senate during a Feb.
-2 session, in a vote made along party lines.
+She wasremoved from office last month by the Republican-led Senate in a vote along party lines.

 The criminal case against Robinson involved federal grant money for a school for health care workers she started running before she was elected to public office.